tibia-oce/ovh-cloud/src/ansible/roles/docker/readme.md

 ## Role Variables

-The role uses a variety of variables to customize its behavior.
+The role uses a variety of variables to customise its behavior.
 Key variables include:

 - **docker_edition**
   The edition of Docker to install (e.g., `ce` for Community Edition).